NeuroJSON/bjdata/Binary_JData_Specification.md

 and container types (`[,{`) shall not be used in an optimized _type_ header.
-This restriction is set to reduce the security risks due to potentials of buffer-overflow attacks using [zero-length markers](https://github.com/nlohmann/json/issues/2793), hampered readability and dimished benefit using variable/container types in an optimized format.
+This restriction is set to reduce the security risks due to potentials of buffer-overflow attacks using [zero-length markers](https://github.com/nlohmann/json/issues/2793), hampered readability and diminished benefit using variable/container types in an optimized format.

 The requirements for _type_ are